-21 (a) Physical, mental, social, and emotional child growth and development;

-(b) Skill development for parents in providing for the child's JUVENILE'S learning and development, including teaching the child JUVENILE responsibility for his or her THE JUVENILE'S actions;
+- (a) Physical, mental, social, and emotional child growth and development; - (b) Skill development for parents in providing for the child's JUVENILE'S learning and development, including teaching the child

-AND GUIDELINES MUST include, but shall not be ARE NOT limited to,

-- (c) Prevention of drug abuse SUBSTANCE ABUSE; - (d) Family structure, function, and management; and

-(e) The physical, mental, emotional, social, economic, and psychological aspects of interpersonal and family relationships.

-(2) The state department of human services is authorized and directed to establish such standards and guidelines within the available resources of the state government and each of the state departments described in subsection (1) of this section.

-19-2.5-1412.
-[Formerly 19-2-312] Youth corrections monetary incentives award program - designated monetary custodian.
-(1) The division of youth services in the department of human services is authorized to establish, at its discretion, a youth corrections monetary incentives award program, referred to in this section as the "program".
-The purpose of the program is to provide monetary awards and incentives for academic, social, and psychological achievement to juveniles who were formerly committed to the division of youth services who are on parole, in community corrections, or now off of parole.

-- (2) If the division of youth services establishes a program, it shall devise, in collaboration with the nonprofit organization designated pursuant to subsection (3) of this section, appropriate participation criteria, application procedures, any necessary organizational structure, and criteria for awarding individual scholarships.
-Criteria may, but are not required to, include that the juvenile: - (a) Maintains the highest grades possible each academic term; - (b) Makes consistent progress in his or her THE JUVENILE'S therapy or other assigned program, if applicable, during each academic term, as determined by the team of professionals who worked with the juvenile while committed to the division of youth services; and - (c) Uses the money earned only for expenses approved as necessary and valid by the division of youth services and the nonprofit organization designated pursuant to subsection (3) of this section.
+1 JUVENILE responsibility for his or her THE JUVENILE'S actions; 2 (c) Prevention of drug abuse SUBSTANCE ABUSE; 3 (d) Family structure, function, and management; and 4 (e) The physical, mental, emotional, social, economic, and 5 psychological aspects of interpersonal and family relationships.
+6 (2) The state department of human services is authorized and 7 directed to establish such standards and guidelines within the available 8 resources of the state government and each of the state departments 9 described in subsection (1) of this section.
+10 19-2.5-1412.
+[Formerly 19-2-312] Youth corrections monetary 11 incentives award program - designated monetary custodian.
+(1) The 12 division of youth services in the department of human services is 13 authorized to establish, at its discretion, a youth corrections monetary 14 incentives award program, referred to in this section as the "program".
+The 15 purpose of the program is to provide monetary awards and incentives for 16 academic, social, and psychological achievement to juveniles who were 17 formerly committed to the division of youth services who are on parole, 18 in community corrections, or now off of parole.
+19 (2) If the division of youth services establishes a program, it shall 20 devise, in collaboration with the nonprofit organization designated 21 pursuant to subsection (3) of this section, appropriate participation criteria, 22 application procedures, any necessary organizational structure, and criteria 23 for awarding individual scholarships.
+Criteria may, but are not required to, 24 include that the juvenile: 25 (a) Maintains the highest grades possible each academic term; 26 (b) Makes consistent progress in his or her THE JUVENILE'S therapy 27 or other assigned program, if applicable, during each academic term, as determined by the team of professionals who worked with the juvenile while committed to the division of youth services; and